Key Takeaways

 Anchor text control.
 You write the article.
 You pick the anchor text.
 You point it at whichever internal URL you're trying to rank.
 No other link building method offers this level of precision.
 If you need partial-match or exact-match anchors to a specific landing page for keyword-level optimization, guest posting is the only editorial method that gets you there.

 Niche blog targeting.
 For specific verticals — SaaS, B2B tech, local service industries, narrow hobbyist niches — the most relevant publications aren't major news sites.
 They're industry blogs read by 5,000 of exactly the right people.
 Digital PR can't easily target those.
-A well-written guest contribution to one of them builds topical relevance signals that news placements struggle to replicate.
+A well-written guest contribution to one of them builds topical relevance signals that broader news placements struggle to replicate.

 Where Guest Posting Falls Short

-The same features that make guest posting accessible are also the reasons it runs into walls that editorial PR doesn't.
+The same features that make guest posting accessible are also the reasons it runs into walls editorial PR doesn't.

 Adoption is nearly tied.
 Results aren't.

 46% of surveyed SEOs currently use digital PR.
 44% currently use guest posting.
-Those numbers are essentially identical — whatever you believe about the relative effectiveness of either method, the industry as a whole is using them both at almost the same rate.
+Those numbers are essentially identical — whatever you believe about the relative effectiveness of either method, the industry as a whole is using them at almost the same rate.

-Read another way: a lot of people are doing guest posting out of habit or because it's the link building method their agency is set up to deliver, not because it's the one producing results.
+Read another way: a lot of people are doing guest posting out of habit, or because it's the link building method their agency is set up to deliver — not because it's the one producing results.

 Budget allocation tracks with method confidence.